The International Arbitration Review: Nigeria

-The ACA, which is based on the UNCITRAL Model Law, governs both domestic and international arbitration.
+The ACA, which was based on the UNCITRAL Model Law, governs both domestic and international arbitration.
 Part I of the ACA applies to domestic commercial arbitration, while Part III of the ACA applies only to international commercial arbitration.
-The Lagos State Law makes no distinction between domestic and international arbitration, and draws heavily on the English Arbitration Act, as well as incorporating some of the 2006 amendments to the UNCITRAL Model Law.
+The Lagos State Law 2009 makes no distinction between domestic and international arbitration, and draws heavily on the English Arbitration Act, as well as incorporating some of the 2006 amendments to the UNCITRAL Model Law.
+This piece of legislation regulates all arbitration references in Lagos State, except otherwise agreed by parties.
 Notable provisions introduced by the Lagos State Law to remedy perceived shortfalls in the ACA include Sections 21 to 30 of the Lagos State Law, which empower the court to issue interim measures, whether in the form of an award or in another form, or to maintain or restore the status quo pending the determination of a dispute.
 These provisions capture two scenarios: where a party approaches the court and makes an application for an interim measure before or during arbitral proceedings; and where the arbitrator grants an interim measure in the form of an interim award and such interim award needs to be enforced by the court.

 The year in review